BACK

 Directions

-Beat the butter, lemon zest and ¾ cup sugar on medium-high speed in a stand mixer with the paddle attachment until pale and fluffy, about 3 minutes.
-Stop the mixer to scrape the paddle and insides of the bowl.
-If you are using a handheld mixer, alter the mixing time depending on its power.
+Beat the butter, granulated sugar, salt and lemon zest together on medium-high speed in a stand mixer with the paddle attachment until pale and fluffy, about 3 minutes.
+Stop the mixer periodically to scrape the paddle and bowl.

 Spread the thick batter evenly in the pan.
 It will seem sparse, especially in a 10-inch pan.
-Arrange the plums, skin side up, completely covering the surface of the batter.
-Sprinkle the top with lemon juice, then cinnamon and sugar (a large-grained crunchy kind, if you have it).
-Place the pan on a baking sheet, or wrap its base in foil to prevent the batter leaking out during baking.
+Arrange the plums skin side up, completely covering the batter's surface.
+Sprinkle with lemon juice, then cinnamon, then turbinado sugar (or another large-grained crunchy kind, if you have it—plain sugar works just fine, too).
+Place the pan on a baking sheet to catch any batter the might leak out during baking.